Anorexia and Bulimia

 you can express your feelings, or have any say in family

-affairs.
-On the other hand, loving families often try to protect
+judgemental.
+On the other hand, loving families often try to

-you from the consequences of an eating disorder, and this can mean
+protect you from the consequences of an eating disorder, and this

 - Depression: Most of us have eaten for comfort